johnbachman/pysb/doc/tutorial.rst

-Reading this rule in words, this rule says that "when Raf is unbound at its site k (i.e., its kinase catalytic site), and MEK is unbound at site s218 (i.e., serine 218), the two proteins bind two each other using those two sites at the rate defined by the parameter kf."
+Reading this rule in words, this rule says that "when Raf is unbound at its site k (i.e., its kinase catalytic site), and MEK is unbound at site s218 (i.e., serine 218), the two proteins bind to each other using those two sites at the rate defined by the parameter kf."

 There are several things to note about the syntax for specifying rules: